 As our involvement in Gfinity and esports as a whole grew, we started working in a wider multi-agency environment, and this proved vital.
 Nobody can possibly know everything, and the great thing about working within a multi-agency world is that you’re not just working, you’re learning.
 We’ve worked with some great agencies and have taken on-board learnings that have enhanced our understanding of the industry and some of the decisions we’ve made.
 This kind of collaboration is important when working within any sector, but in one as new and changeable as esports, it’s absolutely critical to ensuring you, and the client, stay ahead of the game.

 Find your own voice

 It's easy to simply parrot the opinions of others, but it's important to formulate your own opinions too.
-And we did just that when we created our free ebook, Field of View: How to Understand Your Esports Audience.
+And we did just that when we created our free guide, Field of View: How to Understand Your Esports Audience.
 This was a huge undertaking that required us to understand the research of others, but also create our own, conduct original interviews and ultimately form unique opinions and insight.
-In the ebook, this took the form of a series of matrices for breaking down esports audiences, and we've used those matrices going forward, but that's not the only form it could have taken.
+In the guide, this took the form of a series of matrices for breaking down esports audiences, and we've used those matrices going forward, but that's not the only form it could have taken.
 The critical thing here is to produce original insight and find your own voice: not only does it make your stand out, it also allows you to truly understand the audience in a way that simply reading the thoughts of others doesn't.